rdybka/vht/doc/vht.1.md

 **vht** (vahatraker) is a live MIDI sequencing application for GNU/Linux audio setups.
 Main motivation behind developing it was to create a fast workflow for putting down musical ideas, exploring exotic time signatures and generally playing with sound.
-It is more a rhythm toy than a DAW, ment to be used along programs like carla, calf, zynaddsubfx, qsynth to drive the synths/automation or like a tracker engine for LMMS/Ardour or a glorified MIDI repeater for a hardware setup.
+It is more a rhythm toy than a DAW, meant to be used along programs like carla, calf, zynaddsubfx, qsynth to drive the synths/automation or like a tracker engine for LMMS/Ardour or a glorified MIDI repeater for a hardware setup.
 One of it's goals was to respond well to input from keyboards/surfaces - allowing it to be used as a performance/live tool.